elegant-scipy/elegant-scipy/markdown/preface.markdown

 http://jupyter.org
 * **pandas**
 provides fast, columnar data structures in an easy-to-use package.
-It is particularly suited to working with labelled data sets such as tables or relational databases, and for managing time series data.
+It is particularly suited to working with labelled data sets such as tables or relational databases, and for managing time series data and sliding windows.
-Pandas also has some handy data analysis tools for data parsing and cleaning, aggregation, analysis using sliding windows, and plotting. http://pandas.pydata.org/
+Pandas also has some handy data analysis tools for data parsing and cleaning, aggregation, and plotting. http://pandas.pydata.org/
 * **scikit-learn**
 provides a unified interface to machine learning algorithms.